-Detail Comprehensive Income and Expenditure Statement £'000 Balance Sheet £' 000 Impact on total net expenditure £'000 1 The valuation for the Resource Recovery Contract that was used to compile the accounts submitted for audit, was a draft report.
-The final expert valuers report has reported a higher asset valuation of £297,861,800 which needs to be reflected in the financial statements. - £40,862 - Overall impact - - -
+Detail Comprehensive Income and Expenditure Statement £'000 Balance Sheet £' 000 Impact on total net expenditure £'000 1 The valuation for the Resource Recovery Contract that was us compile the accounts submitted for audit, was a draft report.
+The expert valuers report has reported a higher asset valuation of £297,861,800 which needs to be reflected in the financial states. he final £40,862 - Overall impact - - -